 4 Reasons Why Amish Stay Healthy in Old Age

-TIME Magazine has a new article called “Amish People Stay Healthy in Old Age.
+TIME Magazine has an article called “Amish People Stay Healthy in Old Age.
 Here’s Their Secret.”
 It starts with some interesting info I’d never seen before:

 The average American life expectancy is currently just under 79 years.
 Back in 1900, it was only 47, but for early–20th century Amish it was already greater than 70.